eewangzx/eewangzx.github.io/_pages/about.md

 ## News

 - Jan.
 2025, our work "Federated Fine-Tuning for Pre-Trained Foundation Models Over Wireless Networks" is accepted by *IEEE Trans.
-Wireless Commun.*.
+Wireless Commun.*. [[Paper link](https://ieeexplore.ieee.org/abstract/document/10855336)]
 - Our work "Edge Large AI Models: Revolutionizing 6G Networks" is submitted to *IEEE Commun.
 Mag.*, wish me luck.
 - Dec.
 2024, wonderful experience in GLOBECOM 2024, Capetown, SA, with exchanging ideas about FedFT and learning more from others.
 - Sept.
 2024, it is glad to attend *IEEE Hong Kong 6G Wireless Summit*.